 - in women whose breast cancer is hormone receptor-positive

-- first treatment of locally advanced or metastatic breast cancer, in women whose breast cancer is hormone receptor-positive or the hormone receptors are not known.
+- the first treatment of breast cancer that has spread to nearby tissue or lymph nodes (locally advanced) or has spread to other parts of the body (metastatic), in women whose breast cancer is hormone receptor-positive or the hormone receptors are not known

 - treatment of advanced breast cancer, if the cancer has grown, or the disease has spread after tamoxifen therapy.

-Anastrozole tablets do not work in women with breast cancer who have not finished menopause (premenopausal women).
+Anastrozole tablets do not work in women with breast cancer who have not gone through menopause (premenopausal women).

 Who should not take Anastrozole tablets?